colihanvm/europa/README.md

 CS 1666 - Group game design project

 ## HOW TO PLAY
-Click executable "bandcamp" appropriate to computer with "res" and "music" on the same level (as it is in the file currently).
+Click executable "bandcamp" in the "Executable" folder.
+Executable needs "res" and "music" on the same level as well as the provided .ddls (as it is in the file currently).

 ## Controls:
 Move: WASD / Arrow Keys